 - Join columns

 - Duplicate columns

-- As noted above, as of the December 2021 release, our new Merge Action tool lets you combine multiple files that are otherwise in a good and uniform format into one!
-To combine multiple worksheets within a workbook, first split the sheets into individual files, then use the Merge Action tool.
+- As noted above, as of the December 2021 release, our new merge tool lets you combine multiple files that are otherwise in a good and uniform format into one!
+To combine multiple worksheets within a workbook, first split the sheets into individual files, then use the merge tool.